merolagio/spca/README.md

 - `choosecard`: interactive method for choosing the cardinality.
 It plots and prints statistics for comparing solutions of different cardinality.

-- `print`: shows a formatted matrix of sparse loadings or *contributions* of a solution.
-Contributions are loadings expressed as percentages, while the loadings are scaled to unit sum of squares.
+- `print`: shows a formatted matrix of sparse loadings, or *contributions*, of a solution.
+Loadings are scaled to unit sum of squares, contributions are scaled to percentages.

 - `showload`: prints only the non-zero sparse loadings.
 This is useful when the number of variables is large.

 - `summary`: shows formatted summary statistics of a solution

-- `plot`: plots the cumulative variance explained by the sparse solutions versus that explained by the PCs, whish is their upper bound.
-It can also plot the contributions in different ways.
+- `plot`: plots the cumulative variance explained by the sparse solutions with that explained by the PCs, which is its upper bound.
+It can also plot the sparse contributions in different ways.

-- `compare`: plots and prints comparison of two or more *spca* objects.
+- `compare`: plots and prints comparisons of two or more *spca* objects.

 ### Example

-The naming of the arguments in R is not simple, mainly because different syntaxes have been used over the years.
+The naming of the arguments in R is not simple, mainly because different conventions have been used over the years.
 I tried to follow [Harley Wickam's suggestions](http://r-pkgs.had.co.nz/style.html), not completely.
-I tried to use consistent argument names in different functions and to give meaningful names starting differently so that R's useful feature of partial matching the arguments can be exploited.
+I tried to use consistent argument names in different functions and to give meaningful names, starting differently so that `R`'s useful feature of partial matching the arguments can be exploited.
 In the following example I sometime use partial arguments names.

 ```r